canonical/subiquity/doc/reference/autoinstall-reference.rst

 The layout of any attached keyboard.
 The mapping keys correspond to settings in the :file:`/etc/default/keyboard` configuration file.
 See the :manpage:`keyboard(5)` manual page for more details.

+.. note:: Known issue: for TPM-backed encrypted installations with a passphrase, the disk can only be unlocked using the primary layout.

 The mapping contains keys:

 layout